amazon-gamelift/amazon-gamelift-toolkit/building-gamelift-server-sdk-for-unreal-engine-and-amazon-linux/README.md

 sudo chmod 777 /local/game/<YOURGAME>/Binaries/Linux/<YOURGAMEBINARY>

 ```
-16. Set up the Amazon GameLift Unreal Plugin profile
+16. Set up the Amazon GameLift Servers Unreal Plugin profile
-17. Follow the guide for [deploying a managed Amazon GameLift fleet with the plugin](https://docs.aws.amazon.com/gamelift/latest/developerguide/unreal-plugin-ec2.html) to deploy a test fleet.
+17. Follow the guide for [deploying a managed Amazon GameLift Servers fleet with the plugin](https://docs.aws.amazon.com/gamelift/latest/developerguide/unreal-plugin-ec2.html) to deploy a test fleet.
 (You could also manually upload the build using the AWS CLI and use any method you want for creating a fleet).
 Make sure to do the following changes to deployment for Amazon Linux 2023
   * Set the `Server Build OS`to `Amazon Linux 2023 (AL2023`) in the UI
   * Manually input the `Server build executable` (this has to be an absolute path)
 18. Build and run a Windows client using the plugin